opentext-idol/find/Home.md

 Find is an end-user search interface for [HPE IDOL](http://www8.hp.com/uk/en/software-solutions/information-data-analytics-idol/index.html) and [Haven OnDemand](https://www.havenondemand.com)

+A quick tour through the pages of this wiki can be found here: [[Getting Started]]

 # What license does it use?

 The MIT license - see https://github.com/hpautonomy/find/blob/master/LICENSE for details